 Xero Payroll Pricing

 Xero Payroll costs £1.50/employee/month on Ignite, Grow, and Comprehensive plans, or £1.00/employee/month on Ultimate.
-Up to 200 employees supported.
+It is designed for small to mid-sized teams.

 Cost examples by headcount: